CE 410-3 Hazardous Waste Engineering.

 Design of wastewater and storm water collection systems including installation of buried pipes.
 Determination of design loads and flows, system layout and pipe size.
-Prerequisite: 310 and 370a.
+Prerequisite: CE 310 and ENGR 370A.

 A study of the theory and design of water and wastewater treatment systems, including physical, chemical, and biological processes.
 Topics include sedimentation, biological treatment, hardness removal, filtration, chlorination and residuals management.
 Prerequisite: CE 310, ENGR 370A and ENGR 351.